jenkins-x/jx-docs/content/en/v3/develop/ui/slack.md

   pipeline: release
 ```

+kind values and their behaviors are:
+* `""`: no notifications
+* never: never notify - no notifications
+* always: always send a notification
+* failure: notify only failures
+* failureOrNextSuccess: notify only failures or first success after failure
+* success: notify only on success

+pipeline values and their behaviors are:
+* `""`: no notifications
+* all: notify on all pipelines
+* release: only notify on release pipelines
+* pullRequest: only notify on pullRequest pipelines

 You can configure the `channel` globally or for different groups or repositories differently too.
 You can also filter by `branch`, pipeline `context` or `pullRequestLabel`.

 ## Example